Lahti-University-of-Technology/full-stack-course/material/ethics.md

 ### Strictly forbidden

 - **Grade trading**.
 Any explicit or implicit agreement to inflate or deflate each other’s scores.
-  Example: "You rate me 5 and I will rate you 5" or coordinated group inflation.
-Soliciting a trade is also forbidden.
+  Example: "You rate me 5 and I will rate you 5" or coordinated group inflation. *Soliciting* a trade is also forbidden.
+Report such an offer to me directly.

 - **Harassing**, pressuring, or retaliating against an evaluator to change a score.
 This includes messages, hints, guilt trips, threats, or social pressure.
 - **Back channel discussions** about grades during the evaluation window.
 Do not contact peers about changing evaluations.
 Use the appeal process only.
 - **Coordinated narratives**.
 Identical or templated justifications across a group that do not match the evidence.